reuk/wayverb/docs_source/conclusion.md

 false assumptions in the implementation.
 Even though the different components of the waveguide (such as the boundary model, the source injection method, and the microphone model) appear to work in isolation, the interactions between these components are complex.
-Further testing of the waveguide as a whole is required in order to find the cause of its lower-than-expected reverb times.
+Further testing of the waveguide as a whole, with all these components enabled, is required in order to find the cause of its lower-than-expected reverb times.

-Even if further testing were to reveal that the implementation is correct, the current simulation results are useless if there is an obvious disconnect between high- and low-frequency outputs.
-For music and sound design applications, responses will sound *more* artificial if there is a rapid change in the frequency response, even if the low-frequency response taken alone is an accurate representation of the modelled space.
-Here, it is preferable that the frequency response not contain obvious discontinuities, even if this necessitates a reduction in overall accuracy.
+Even if further testing were somehow to reveal that the implementation is correct, the current simulation results are useless if there is an obvious disconnect between high- and low-frequency outputs.
+For applications like music and sound design, where it is important that the generated responses are believable, the current algorithm is unusable.
+Even if the low-frequency response by itself accurately represents the modelled space, responses will sound *more* artificial if there is a rapid change in the frequency response when combined with the geometric output.
+Indeed, it is preferable that the frequency response not contain obvious discontinuities, even if this necessitates a reduction in overall accuracy.